 Decorated sugar cookies are the most iconic choice at Christmas, and we've got recipes for all kinds: rolled cookies to cut into shapes, soft and chewy cookies to bedazzle with sprinkles, and even a DIY Lofthouse-style version to frost in holiday colors.
-But if you're looking for variety, check out the rest of our favorite Christmas cookie recipes below, including holiday classics, like chewy lebkuchen and spicy gingersnaps, plus homemade no-bake Star Crunch and the best chocolate chip cookies in the world.
+But if you're looking for variety, check out the rest of our favorite Christmas cookie recipes below, including holiday classics like chewy lebkuchen and spicy gingersnaps, plus homemade no-bake Star Crunch and the best chocolate chip cookies in the world.

-If soft and chewy sugar cookies are more your style, our recipe offers a couple of tricks: Use a cold egg to keep the dough cool, making it easier to handle, and add a generous amount of salt to bring out the cookies' richness and tame their sweetness.
+If soft and chewy sugar cookies are more your style, our recipe offers a couple of tricks: Use a cold egg to keep the dough cool, which makes it easier to handle, and add a generous amount of salt to bring out the cookies' richness and tame their sweetness.
 You may already have a favorite way to decorate your Christmas cookies, but if you're up for something new, try using aromatic vanilla seed–infused sugar as an alternative to sprinkles.

-Those pale, cakey, and extra-sweet cookies that come in clamshell packs at the supermarket—called "Lofthouse" Cookies—are among my favorite special treats.
+Those pale, cakey, and extra-sweet cookies that come in clamshell packs at the supermarket—called "Lofthouse" Cookies—are among our favorite special treats.
 This recipe will allow you to re-create that puffy, soft texture at home, not to mention frost them however you like.
 The key ingredient here?
 Bleached cake flour, such as Swans Down—using unbleached flour will leave your cookies too chewy and inadequately sweet.

 There's nothing wrong with thumbprint-style peanut butter and jelly cookies, but it's also fun to re-create the classic sandwich a bit more literally.
 To that end, this recipe produces soft, rich, and salty-sweet peanut butter–infused cookies that you'll then use to bookend a filling of—you guessed it—peanut butter and jelly.
 Use whatever jam or jelly you like, but be careful to put only about a teaspoon in each cookie, so it doesn't squish out the sides.